-The new church with altar facing away from congregation and communion rail dents develop an awareness of the Church's call to social justice and to show greater compassion.
-"I plan to use stories of children from around the world, in a variety of economic, cultural and political conditions, as well as literature and Scripture, including the Beatitudes,"
+The new church with altar facing away from congregation and communion rail.

-Justice," to help students explore and apply lessons from Catholic social teaching.
-Longtime fifth-grade teacher Helen Dalton said she and her middle-primary-grade peers want to help stu-
+they picked up their children in the parking lot below.

-Mr. Gawrys on school roof
+"The students did something that has possibly never been done in the history of schooling," he quipped after delivering on his promise: "They prayed school would not be canceled because of snow."

-Ms. Dalton said.
+This tradition of emphasizing an annual theme continued in 2010 with Little Flower adopting the theme "From Just Us to Justice," to help students explore and apply lessons from Catholic social teaching.
+Fifth-grade teacher Helen Dalton, who retired in June 2012 after 39 years, said she and her middle-primary-grade peers wanted to help students develop an awareness of the Church's call to social justice and to show greater compassion.
+"I plan to use stories of children from around the world, in a variety of economic, cultural and political conditions, as well as literature and Scripture, including the Beatitudes," Ms. Dalton said in 2010.
 "These are meant to help them identify with others whose basic needs are the same but whose lives are very different.
 Hopefully, they will make this message of compassion and justice their own and put it into action."

-Teachers planned to host guest speakers on social justice topics such as hunger, child labor and the need for basic shelter.
-These speakers might come from Habitat for Humanity, a local food bank, Catholic Social Services and the Holy Family shelter to make students aware of social needs in their community.
+In 2015, the schools' theme was Care for our Common Home.

 By the time Little Flower students graduate, they have received a well-rounded education.
-They plan school Mass liturgies, participate in school musicals, take advantage of creative music and art programs, acquire computer skills, contribute to the betterment of their community through many hours of service, participate in science fairs, and travel to Washington, D.C., to study and explore the nation's heritage, museums and seat of government.
-Catholic Youth Organization sports, sponsored by the Little Flower Athletic Association, also remain an integral part of the school's mission, although in recent years some programs such as football have been combined with those of other East Side schools.
+They plan school Mass liturgies, participate in school musicals, take advantage of creative music and art programs, acquire computer skills, contribute to the betterment of their community through many hours of service, participate in science fairs, and travel to Washington, D.C., to study and explore the nation's heritage, museums, and seat of government.
+Catholic Youth Organization sports, sponsored by the Little Flower Athletic Association, also remain an integral part of the school's mission, although in recent years some programs such as football have been combined with those of other Eastside schools.